ParallelMaths/parallel/pages/module-7-test-spring.md

 ## 13.
 ::: problem id=13_1 marks=1
-Ayliean cruised at 60 miles for the first three hours of a journey, then flew along at 75 miles per hour for the remainder of the journey.
+Ayliean cruised at 60 miles per hour for the first three hours of a journey, then flew along at 75 miles per hour for the remainder of the journey.

 Her average speed for the whole journey was 70 miles per hour.